Accidental (music): History of notation

 The three principal symbols indicating whether a note should be raised or lowered in pitch are derived from variations of the small letter b: the sharp (♯) and natural (♮) signs from the square "b quadratum", and the flat sign (♭) from the round "b rotundum".

 The different kinds of B were eventually written differently, so as to distinguish them in music theory treatises and in notation.
 The flat sign ♭ derives from a round b that signified the soft hexachord, hexachordum molle, particularly the presence of B♭.
 The name of the flat sign in French is bémol from medieval French bé mol, which in modern French is bé mou ("soft b").
 The natural sign ♮ and the sharp sign ♯ derive from variations of a square b that signified the hard hexachord, hexachordum durum, where the note in question is B♮.
 The name of the natural sign in French is bécarre from medieval French bé quarre, which in modern French is bé carré ("square b").
 In German music notation, the letter B or b always designates B♭ while the letter H or h – a deformation of a square b – designates B♮.

 In the High Middle Ages, a widespread musical tradition was based on the hexachord system defined by Guido of Arezzo.
 The basic system, called musica recta, had three overlapping hexachords.
 Change from one hexachord to another was possible, called a mutation.
 A major problem with the system was that mutation from one hexachord to another could introduce intervals like the tritone that musicians of the time considered undesirable.
 To avoid the dissonance, a practice called musica ficta arose from the late 12th century onward.
 This introduced modifications of the hexachord, so that "false" or "feigned" notes could be sung, partly to avoid dissonance.
-At first only B could be flattened, moving from the hexachordum durum (the hard hexachord) G–A–B–C–D–E where B is natural, to the hexachordum molle (the soft hexachord) F–G–A–B♭–C–D where it is flat.
+At first only B could be flatted, moving from the hexachordum durum (the hard hexachord) G–A–B–C–D–E where B is natural, to the hexachordum molle (the soft hexachord) F–G–A–B♭–C–D where it is flat.
 The note B is not present in the third hexachord hexachordum naturale (the natural hexachord) C–D–E–F–G–A.